tianocore/edk2-pytool-extensions/docs/user/tools/using_stuart_parse.md

     ...
 ```

+Attaching directly to the same object as the `UefiBuilder` or `CiBuildSettingsManager` is for convenience; as long
+as the `UefiBuilder` or `CiBuildSettingsManager` is in the file (or is a parent of a class in the file), the parser
+will work as expected.

 **WARNING**: ParseSettingsManager does add additional command line arguments that are used when attached to the same
 object as the `CIBuildSettingsManager`, but also exist when attached to the `UefiBuilder` This may create argument
 parser conflicts between platform added arguments and default arguments, that will need to be resolved.